Australian Mild Traumatic Brain Injury Study (AUS-mTBI)

 What is AUS-mTBI?

-The Australian Mild traumatic Brain Injury Study (AUS-mTBI) is new Australian research that harnesses mobile and web-based app technology to better understand concussion and improve management of concussion.
+The Australian Mild Traumatic Brain Injury Study (AUS-mTBI) is a pioneering Australian concussion research project that uses innovative mobile and web-based app technology to better understand concussion and improve concussion management.

 Participant Guide – Getting Started

-Understanding concussion is a significant challenge worldwide, and in Australia, where at least one in five people will experience concussion in their lifetime.
+Concussion is a global health challenge, and in Australia, it is estimated that at least one in five people will experience concussion during their lifetime.

-Our study will help researchers better understand concussion to improve management of concussion for the hundreds of thousands of Australians who suffer concussion each year.
+The AUS-mTBI study aims to help researchers better understand the long-term effects of concussion and improve how concussions are managed, especially for the hundreds of thousands of Australians who experience concussions each year.

-AUS-mTBI is collaboration of more than 100 experts in concussion and their organisations from across the country and has received ethics approval from the Alfred Hospital Human Research Ethics Committee.
+This project is a collaboration between over 100 leading concussion experts and institutions across the country and has received ethics approval from the Alfred Hospital Human Research Ethics Committee.

 What does participation in this project involve?

-What are the benefits and risks of taking part?
+What are the benefits and risks of participation?

 Register now